polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssetFilter`: The asset(s) to remove from holding.
+- `assets: AssetFilter`: The asset(s) to remove from holding.
-- `beneficiary: MultiLocation`: The new owner for the assets.
+- `beneficiary: Location`: The new owner for the assets.

 Kind: *Command*